YeeChuen/RAG_model_project/README.md

 1. Clone the repository:

-2. Navigate to the project directory:
+2. Navigate to the project directory

-    ```bash
-    cd your-repository
-    ```

-3. Install the required dependencies:
+3. Install the required dependencies

-    ```bash
-    pip install -r requirements.txt
-    ```

 ## Usage

 1. Ensure you have LangChain and Pinecone API key set up.
 2. Run the script with the path to the PDF file as a command-line argument:

     ```bash